ECONOMIC DEVELOPMENT

 • Collaborate with the Regional District of East Kootenay to enact the Economic Development Service Bylaw, establishing a dedicated economic development function for the East Kootenay subregion.

-WHAT WE'RE WORKING ON:
+WHAT WE'RE WORKING ON AND WHY IT MATTERS:

 By securing recurring annual funding, a Chamber-led Economic Development role can be established.
 This role will support the delivery of focused, community-driven economic development services in Fernie and help to make our town a better place to live and work.

-Data collected from the 2025Business Walk reflects the current state, challenges and needs of businesses and business owners in Fernie.
+Data collected from the 2025 Business Walk reflects the current state, challenges and needs of businesses and business owners in Fernie.
 This information is used to reinforce the position of the business community when advocating for policy changes, development and future planning.

 Housing challenges were identified as second-highest issue impacting employee retention in the 2025 Business Walk.
 The Fernie Chamber has developed an investor-ready business plan to help attract investors to build workforce-specific housing, reducing the strain for employers.